 Learning the Enneagram Tritype® System and understanding how to apply it to your life can open the door to rapid personal and professional growth that will positively impact every area of your life.

-Learning the 27 Tritypes® brings a level of specific personalization that makes this possible.
+Learning the 27 Tritype® Archetypes brings a level of specific personalization that makes this possible.

-Katherine uses her 40 years of Enneagram study and 30 years of research.
+Katherine uses her 40 years of Enneagram study and 31 years of research.
 She has conducted 24 research studies, completed three certification programs with the original Enneagram authors, and attended week-long intensives with both Oscar Ichazo and Claudio Naranjo.
-As a result, she has developed a diverse and integrated view of type.
+As a result, she has developed a holistic, diverse, and integrated view of type.

 Tritype® teaches how people use all three centers of intelligence.
 She introduces advanced ways to work with the Enneagram and the Tritype® Archetypes.
-This will empower you to make more confident decisions and understand where you and others are coming from and why.
-And you will learn how to recognize limiting beliefs, negative emotions, and repetitive behaviors.
+This empowers you to make more confident decisions and understand where you and others are coming from and why.
+You will also learn how to recognize limiting beliefs, negative emotions, and repetitive behaviors.

 Once you know your Tritype®, Life Mission, Innate Strengths, Focus of Attention, and Inherent Blind Spots, you can focus on your strengths and mitigate your weaknesses.